ttaubert/octoblog/source/_posts/2016-09-30-insecure-tls-version-fallbacks.markdown

-As soon as the spec is finished, and often far before that feat is done, clients will have been equipped with support for the new TLS protocol version and happily announce this to any server they connect to.
-This goes somewhat like this:
+As soon as the spec is finished, and often far before that feat is done, clients will have been equipped with support for the new TLS protocol version and happily announce this to any server they connect to:

 > **Client:** Hi!
 The highest TLS version I support is 1.2.
 > **Server:** Hi!
 I too support TLS 1.2 so let's use that to communicate.